3F/Conari/Readme.md

 Binder of Unmanaged code for .NET

 The Conari engine represents flexible platform for work with unmanaged code (native C/C++ etc.): Libraries, Executable Modules, other native and binary data.
-Lightweight and powerful binding with any exported functions and much more.
+Lightweight and powerful binding with any exported-functions/variables, and much more.

 *Did you know: The [LunaRoad](https://github.com/3F/LunaRoad) project works via Conari engine.*